-These regulations are applicable to the curriculum and examinations of the two-year master's degree programme ERIM Master of Philosophy in Business Research (ERIM Research Master), hereinafter referred to as the programme.
+These regulations are applicable to the curriculum and examinations of the two-year master's degree programme Research Master in Business and Management (ERIM Research Master), hereinafter referred to as the programme.
 The programme is provided by the Erasmus Research Institute of Management (ERIM) hereinafter referred to as ERIM.
 ERIM is a joint venture of the Rotterdam School of Management (RSM) and the Erasmus School of Economics (ESE)/Faculteit der Economische Wetenschappen, hereinafter referred to as the Schools.